Mathématique: Chapter 1

 He sipped more Gatorade.

-In any case, each chevron had a unique key and, furthermore, a conceptually unique method of arriving at that key.
-There might even be a final cypher required to unlock the entire sequence, making for ten keys and ten conceptual problems to solve, which was really more aesthetically pleasing than nine.
-Ancients had used base ten math, which also argued in support of the idea that there would be ten systems of authentication.
-Now that he thought about it, he was certain it was what they had done because it was what he would have done.
+In any case, each chevron had a unique key and a conceptually unique method of arriving at that key.
+There might even be a final cypher required to unlock the entire sequence, making for ten keys and ten conceptual problems to solve, which did strike him as more aesthetically pleasing than nine, especially given Ancients had used base ten math.

 “Yes yes.”
 He waved her on.